crossgovernmentservices/dev-env-discovery/README.md

 Add the snippet in [hosts](./hosts) to ```/etc/hosts```, and then go to any of those URLs in your web browser (provided the dev env is up).

 (TODO not tested on Mac)

+# Deploy to AWS

+Currently, deploying to production can only be done from a development machine:

+    ./script/deploy-to-aws

+It pushes the Docker images that ```docker-compose``` built during development, but to be sure that you're deploying the latest code, rebuild all images with this command beforehand:

+    docker-compose build

+Tutum is configured to auto-deploy all services when new Docker images are pushed.